 Sometimes, however, the vitreous (the jelly-like substance in your eye) does not completely separate from the back of the eye.
 Instead, it stays attached to a specific part of the back of the eye, called the macula, which is responsible for clear vision.1,4-6 The attachment is called a vitreomacular adhesion or VMA.

 If the vitreous starts pulling on the macula, vision changes may occur as a result.
 When this happens, the condition is known as symptomatic vitreomacular adhesion (symptomatic VMA).
 Although symptomatic VMA doesn’t occur in every case, everyone is at risk.
 Learn about the symptoms of symptomatic VMA.

 Recognize the symptoms

-The visual symptoms associated with symptomatic VMA may be serious and may impact your daily activities.
+The visual symptoms associated with symptomatic VMA may be bothersome and impact your daily activities.
+Your symptoms may include:

 If you experience any of these symptoms it is essential that you discuss them with your eye care professional.
 Learn why recognizing and monitoring your symptoms is important.

 The images below provide an idea of what you may see in your everyday life